mustafamunawar/docs/typescript-help/ts-notes.md

 After tsconfig.json is created we can use following commands:

-For compiling all .ts files once: just `tsc`
+For compiling all .ts files once: just use `tsc`

-For auto-compiling .ts files: `tsc --watch` or `tsc -w`
+For auto-compiling .ts files use `tsc --watch` or `tsc -w`

 The tsconfig.json is consists of `"option name" : option value ` pairs, where value can be primitive or array.
 By default TS uses default values for various configuration options.
 We can add more settings in 'tsconfig.json'.
 Following are some examples:

 `"exclude": [files or paths]` where value of setting is an array of files or paths to be excluded (i.e. these .ts files will not be compiled). we don't need to use exclude but if we do we should add at least "nod_modules" in the array like. if exclude is not added then node_modules are excluded by default.
 `"exclude": ["node_modules"]`
-"include": [] is an array of files or paths to be included.
+`"include": [files or paths]` where array lists the files or paths to be included.

 The tsc command compiles the [includes] minus [excludes] .ts files set, note that [excludes] filters the includes files/folder

 In general tsc use default values for most of the settings in tsconfig.json if we do not set them ourselves **but if we do set a setting which has an array as value then its default is gone and we are responsible to set all needed values in the array.**

 Along with .js file the tsc command also generates a `.d.ts` file, it is a TypeScript Declaration file.
-While compiling a .ts file, the compiler strips away all the type information and store it in this declaration file.
+While compiling a .ts file, the compiler strips away all the type information and stores it in this declaration file.
 The generated .js file (JavaScript file) will not contain any TS specific information.

 ## TS Concepts